The different types of caterpillars in North America, including those in our backyard, are among the most fascinating organisms we can encounter.

 12. Western Tiger Swallowtail Caterpillar

-The color of caterpillars of the western tiger swallowtail ranges from green to brilliant scarlet, with blue and yellow eyespots.
+The western tiger swallowtail caterpillars range in color from green to brilliant scarlet, with blue and yellow eyespots.

-You can locate these caterpillars in gardens, parks, canyons, meadows, and near rivers, lakes, and streams.
+These caterpillars can be found in gardens, parks, canyons, meadows, and near rivers, lakes, and streams.

 They consume numerous plants, including aspens, wild cherries, and cottonwoods.